 6 Governance Work Stream Scope Qiao Fu When we split the governance work into 6 pieces, we need to define how do we make decisions within the governance.
 Does that mean we will have the WS make decisions on the certain work listed, or we will have a larger "governance' team where people can 'vote'?
 We also need to define at what level should each different thing be reviewed and make decision. e.g., for a technical choice of a certain version of software, should we make the decision at the certain team in RA/RM/RI? or should we go to TS, or should we go to board?
 With the structure here, we only know how many characters we have in the governance, however we still lack of certain decision process.
-Qiao Fu After read through the slides, I realize there is a decision process, which ends only at the TS level.
-Then how do we expect the TS to work with Governance?
-Probably the decision process between TS and Gov should also be defined?
 7 Technical Work Streams and Structure Qiao Fu For the RI team, I see logo for OPNFV there, and there are also logo for OpenStack and CNCF in the RA team.
 Then how should we define our relationship with these opensource projects?
 How should we work with there TSC? e.g., OPNFV is now having a different release cycle from CNTT, how should RI team follow this?
 Jim Baker I think the logos were intended to show a OpenStack AND Kubernetes based RA.
 OPNFV will need to drive fixes upstream when required and should develop relationships with the TSCs of the key upstream projects when appropriate.
 OPNFV release cycle timing can be tuned at a later time, I do not think this is an immediate issue.